UBC-MDS/UBC-MDS.github.io/policies.md

 To request an academic concession, students must fill out the [academic concession form](https://github.com/UBC-MDS/UBC-MDS.github.io/blob/master/img/Template%20-%20In-Term%20Academic%20Concessions%20Self%20Declaration.pdf?raw=1) and include the following details:

 - **Reason for the Request:**
   - Clearly state the reason for requesting the academic concession in the form.
-This reason must align with the UBC Senate’s grounds for academic concessions (e.g., illness, conflicting responsibilities, or compassionate grounds).
+This reason must align with the UBC Senate's grounds for academic concessions (e.g., illness, conflicting responsibilities, or compassionate grounds).
   - Attach supporting documentation (if available) to validate the reason for the request.
 If you cannot provide documentation at the time of the request, indicate when you expect to submit it.
 - **Extension Details:**
   - Indicate in the form which specific assignment(s) or deadline(s) you are requesting an extension or exemption for.
   - Specify in the form an approximate of how long an extension you are requesting.

 ### Submission Process